 After a moment's pause he went in-that is, half of him went in.
-Then came a fearful crash, and he emerged again with the rim of a pot about his neck and his countenance veiled in a coating of honey.
+Then came a fearful crash, and he emerged again with the rim of a pot about his neck and his countenance veiled in a coating of what I took to be honey.